Master Data Driven Testing in Selenium | Techniques, Tools, and Tips

 Step 5: Execute Your Tests

-Run your tests using a test runner.
-If you're using TestNG, you can run your tests through TestNG XML files or directly from your IDE.
-Gradle and Maven also have plugins for running TestNG tests.
+Run your tests with the help of a test runner.
+If you prefer TestNG, you can either invoke your tests through TestNG XML files or run them directly from your IDE.
+For Gradle and Maven, their plugins can enable users to execute TestNG tests.

 Building Data-Driven Tests with Selenium